-- If you can and it is safe to do so, remove the horse from grass, and provide him with a bedded stable with fresh hay and water.
+- If you can and it is safe to do so, remove the horse from grass, and provide him with a bedded stable with hay that has been soaked for a minimum of 12 hours and water.

 - There are a number of products available to cushion soles and frogs.
 Including hoof boots, frog supports and heart bar shoes.

 What can I do to avoid Autumnal Laminitis?